mmeest/All-in-one-HTML/README.md

 Bits joined in one string:\
 010011010110000101101110

-2. Binari string to 6 bits to characters
+2. Binari string to 6 bits to characters:

 | Bits   |    | Char |
 |--------|----|------|
 | 010011 | -> | T    |